Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Implementations

 We leverage the proposed analytical framework to guide our accelerator design.
 Since typical Transformer models have $\dffn=4d$~\cite{devlin2018bert,radford2019gpt2} and $l<d$, according to work balancing of Equation~\eqref{eq:m}, we have $M_{q,k,v,p} = M$, $M_{a_1, a_2} < M$, and $M_{f1, f2} = 4M$.
 A straight-forward division is to put the PEs for $q$, $k$, $v$, SDP, and $p$ on SLR0, $f1$ on SLR1, and $f2$ on SLR2 so that each SLR roughly contains $4M$ MAC units.
 However, we observe that scaling up the linear operators in FFN poses significant challenges to timing closure.
 Among various configurations of systolic arrays we tested, the maximum capacity of one SLR at 250 MHz is three of 8~\X16 systolic arrays; a single 16~\X16 one fails timing.
 Therefore, we only leverage 8~\X8 and 8~\X16 systolic arrays for simplicity.
-To minimize the number of SLR crossings, we put $q$, $k$, and $v$ on SLR0 and use 8~\X8 systolic arrays.
+We also explore using LUT-based multipliers as they provide greater flexibility for placement compared to DSPs.
+However, the presence of additional inter-LUT wires results in a much lower frequency (191 MHz) compared to the DSP-based multipliers.
+To minimize the number of SLR crossings, we put $q$, $k$, and $v$ on SLR0 and use 8~\X16 systolic arrays, which also ensures a relatively low latency for the first stage based on Equation~\eqref{eq:latency_prefill}.
 MHA and the $p$ projection are on SLR1, with $a_1$ and $a_2$ using 8~\X8, and $p$ using 8~\X16 systolic arrays. $f_1$ and $f_2$ operators on SLR2 using 8~\X16 systolic arrays.
-Therefore, it can still form a relatively balanced 3:4:4 resource utilization ratio.
+Therefore, it can still form a relatively balanced 3:2:2 resource utilization ratio for linear operators.